MichMink/Web_Scraping/README.md

 ## Features
 User ability to pull web infromation automatically, no need for copy paste.

-In the git hub:
+**In the git hub:**
-Part_1_mars_news - Scrape Titles and Preview Text from Mars News Test.json- scraped data stored in a json file Part_2_mars_weather - Scrape and Analyze Mars Weather Data Final_data - the weather scraed data in a csv version
+-Part_1_mars_news - Scrape Titles and Preview Text from Mars News

+-Test.json- scraped data stored in a json file

+-Part_2_mars_weather - Scrape and Analyze Mars Weather Data

+-Final_data - the weather scraed data in a csv version

 ## Contact